 A Technology Control Plan (TCP) is a living document that outlines the means in which export controlled information and technology will be protected.
 The purpose of a TCP is to outline the characteristics of the project and to define the controls necessary to ensure that the transfer of identified items to visitors, employees, and students during the performance of research activities or other university endeavors occurs in an authorized and approved manner.

 Answer "Yes" or "No" to the following questions noted below.
-If you are unsure how to answer the question, contact the University's Chief Global Compliance Officer for assistance.
-DO NOT ASSUME the answer is "NO" if you do not know with certainty the answer.
+If you are unsure how to answer the question, contact NYU's Office of Compliance and Risk Management (OCRM) for assistance.
+DO NOT ASSUME the answer is "NO" if you do not know the answer with certainty.

 If you answered "YES" to any one question above, a TCP is required.

 Establishing a TCP is a multi-step process and a TCP takes time to develop, implement and maintain.
 While a TCP is benefical under any condition, it is mandatory before application for an export license can be submitted.
 If a license is required, the U.S. Government processing time for applications varies from as little as 6 weeks to more than 6 months.
 Therefore, it is vital that a TCP be thoroughly detailed with as much supporting documentation as can be provided in order to mitigate additional delays in the license application process.

 What do I need to do first in developing a TCP?

 The first step is for the Principle Investigator (PI) and/or department heads who will be overseeing the project to complete export compliance training.

 NYU provides online training for export compliance through the Collaborative Institutional Training Initiative (CITI) Program.
 If you have not used CITI before, you will need to register and select New York University as your associated institution.

 The required CITI Program Export Compliance modules for a TCP will be:

 - "Introduction to Basic Export Compliance"